 Just so you know, because we need to keep things confidential, we may not be able to tell you about any investigation we do or action we take about the issue you’ve told us about.
 But wherever we can, we’ll try to let you know the outcome.
 We trust that you’ll treat any information we do give you as confidential.

 If you need further support

 If you have any further questions about whistleblowing, speak to your manager.
 If managers receive information about a whistleblowing concern they can contact ER Services.

-Remember that further support is available from your Trade Union if you’re a member, or from the Employee Assistance Programme (EAP).
-You can contact the EAP in confidence on 0800 069 8854.
-It's independent and totally confidential.
-And there's no charge for Co-op colleagues.
+Remember that further support is available from your Trade Union if you’re a member, or we also we have an Employee Assistance Programme (EAP) who can provide colleagues with support.
+You can contact the EAP on 0800 069 8854.
+It’s independent, totally confidential, and there’s no charge for Co-op colleagues.